Admission Procedures and Conditions

-Conditional admission may be granted to an applicant pending receipt of official transcripts or other equivalent official documentation such as a diploma.
-Students must also submit additional basis of admission documentation based on their program of study.
+Conditional admission may be granted to an applicant pending receipt of official transcripts or other equivalent official documentation.
 To be eligible for conditional admission to matriculate into the program, unofficial transcripts must show receipt of the degree required for admission to the program.
-Students who are conditionally admitted to a program are not eligible to receive financial aid until documentation is provided and the conditional status removed.
-Campus-based students who fail to submit all official transcripts by the last day of their first session (for a 7.5 week class) or semester (for a 15 week class) will be withdrawn from the program, credits will not be transcripted, and tuition will be refunded.
+Students who have been conditionally admitted are not eligible to receive financial aid until documentation has been provided and the conditional status removed.
+International students requiring an F-1 visa are not eligible for conditional admission status.
+Students who fail to submit all official transcripts by the last day of their first session (for a 7.5 week class) or semester (for a 15 week class) will be withdrawn from the program, credits will not be transcripted, and tuition will be refunded.

 Exceptions to Admission Requirements

 Applicants with grade point averages lower than the stated minimum may be considered for admission in accordance with the policy stated within the admission requirements section of the Academic Catalog for each program.
 An admission by exception must be approved by the program chair.
 Exceptions must be justified, documented, signed, placed, and retained in the student’s academic file.
 Students admitted on an exception basis will be assigned “Provisional Status” in accordance with Argosy University policies regarding Satisfactory Academic Progress.
 Students in term-based programs will have a maximum of two semesters to meet the standards for academic progress.

 Provisional status does not impact a student’s eligibility for financial aid.